Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 where \(\hat{\sigma}_{+} = |e\rangle\langle g_\downarrow|\).

-sigma = tensor(qeye(N), ground_down * excited.dag() ) # |g_down><e| of system A
+sigma = tensor(qeye(N), ground_down * excited.dag() ) # |g_down><e| of the system

-H0_A = -g0 * ( sigma.dag()*a + a.dag()*sigma ) # time-independent Hamiltonian of system A
+H0_A = -g0 * ( sigma.dag()*a + a.dag()*sigma ) # time-independent Hamiltonian of the system

 c_ops = [] # Set of collapse operators